StanPeter/leadsProject/README.md

 A full stack web application using React on the FE and Django, Sq lite on the server

+Uses FE built inside BE yet its not the same as SOAP structure

 Instructions:

     1. Create a new environment                                 "  python -m venv venv  "